heistak/your-code-displays-japanese-wrong/index.md

         sans-serif;
     }

-### Game development (Unity, Unreal, etc.)
+### Game development: Generate separate font atlases from language-specific fonts

 Games often store and display fonts using a system that generates font texture atlases from a font file, such as Unity's [TextMesh Pro](https://docs.unity3d.com/Manual/com.unity.textmeshpro.html).

-If you are using such a system, make sure you are generating separate font atlases for each CJK language, and that each of the source fonts used to generate them are specifically designed for that language.
+If you are using such a system, make sure you are generating separate font atlases for each Asian language, and that each of the source fonts used to generate them are specifically designed for that language.
 [Google's Noto project](https://fonts.google.com/noto) provides great open-licensed fonts specifically designed for [Japanese](https://fonts.google.com/noto/specimen/Noto+Sans+JP), [Simplified Chinese](https://fonts.google.com/noto/specimen/Noto+Sans+SC), [Traditional Chinese](https://fonts.google.com/noto/specimen/Noto+Sans+TC), [Korean](https://fonts.google.com/noto/specimen/Noto+Sans+KR), etc.

 ## Any other things to be careful of?